More

 Fastboot is a key part of advanced Android device management.
 It allows IT teams to quickly boot in Fastboot mode, flash firmware, install custom ROMs, and run maintenance commands.
 This is especially helpful when managing a fleet of Android devices.
 IT admins can utilize Fastboot to standardize setups, apply policies, and recover devices remotely, all without needing full access to the Android OS.

-5. What’s the difference between ADB & Android Fastboot, and when should I use Fastboot mode?
+5. What’s the difference between Android Fastboot vs ADB, and when should I use Fastboot mode?

 Both ADB and Fastboot are tools within the Android SDK, but they serve different purposes.
 ADB is used when the Android OS is running and lets you communicate with the device’s file system or apps.
-Fastboot mode in Android, however, is used when the device is in bootloader mode.
-It allows users to modify low-level partitions, flash firmware, and unlock bootloaders.
-You should use Android Fastboot when you need to make deep system changes, especially if the device isn’t booting normally.
+Fastboot mode in Android, however, is used when the device is in boot loader mode.
+Android fastboot mode allows users to modify low-level partitions, flash firmware, and Android bootloader unlocking.
+You should use it when you need to make deep system changes, especially if the device isn’t booting normally.

 Abhinandan Ghosh